QTIM-Lab/asis_nlp/README.md

 # asis_nlp

-*** pending paper publication ***

-scripts for supervised natural language processing models
+Script for training a supervised natural language processing random forest classifier for radiology report impressions for acute or subacute ischemic strokes (ASIS), using bag-of-word vectorization of report impressions.
+See details about the study in the published study manuscript at LINK PENDING.

-questions? mdli@mgh.harvard.edu
+Questions? mdli@mgh.harvard.edu